 So, website owners, it really is time to start going over to mobile.

 Do you need help with going mobile?
-Clever Marketing aren’t just Surrey’s premier digital marketing agency but also your first choice when it comes to web design and development.
+Clever Marketing aren’t just a premier Hampshire digital marketing agency but also your first choice when it comes to web design and development.

 We will be happy to discuss the next mobile-friendly version of your website and you can be sure that we’ll give it our utmost attention when it comes to making it SEO-friendly too.